-In most cases, Medicare Part A covers pressure ulcers if you develop them in a hospital, inpatient rehabilitation facility, a skilled nursing facility, or a long-term care hospital, including drugs, general nursing, services, and supplies.
+In most cases, Medicare Part A covers pressure ulcers if you develop them in a Medicaid services facility, such as a hospital, inpatient rehabilitation facility, a skilled nursing facility, or a long-term care hospital.
+Medicaid should cover most of the costs, including drugs, general nursing, services, and supplies.

 Medicare does have some restrictions, however.
 Your doctor must sign an order that states you need medical care for pressure ulcers for two nights, and the hospital must formally admit you.
-Additionally, only a hospital can care for pressure sores.
-Finally, your hospital must accept Medicare, and the Utilization Review Committee for the hospital must approve your admittance.
+Your hospital must accept Medicare, and the Utilization Review Committee for the hospital must approve your admittance.

 Medicare Part B could cover some of the cost of bedsores if you seek treatment in a doctor’s office.
 Generally, you are responsible for 20 percent of the total cost of treatment.